Serra de Tabatinga Environmental Protection Area

-Serra de Tabatinga Environmental Protection Area (Área de Proteção Ambiental da Serra de Tabatinga) is a protected area in the states of Piauí e Bahia, Brazil.
+Serra de Tabatinga Environmental Protection Area (Área de Proteção Ambiental da Serra de Tabatinga) is a protected area in the states of Tocantins and Maranhão, Brazil.

 It is in the Cerrado biome.

 Location

 The Serra de Tabatinga Environmental Protection Area in the Cerrado biome, which covers 35185 ha, was created on 6 June 1990.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation.